SIMPLE IRA Plan Fix-It Guide – SIMPLE IRA Plan Overview

 Establishing a SIMPLE IRA plan

-Timing: Generally (provided you didn’t previously maintain a SIMPLE IRA), you can set up a SIMPLE IRA plan effective on any date between January 1 and October 1.
+Timing: Generally (provided you didn’t previously maintain a SIMPLE IRA plan), you can set up a SIMPLE IRA plan effective on any date between January 1 and October 1.

-- If you're a new employer coming into existence after October 1 of the year, you can set up a SIMPLE IRA plan as soon as administratively feasible after coming into existence.
+- If you're a new employer coming into existence after October 1, you can set up a SIMPLE IRA plan as soon as administratively feasible after coming into existence.

 - If you previously maintained a SIMPLE IRA plan, you can set up a SIMPLE IRA plan effective only on January 1 of a year.